 The United States has not banned these messages, but they are banned in many other countries, such as the UK.
-It is not surprise that these messages have been used in politics.
+It is not surprising that these messages have been used in politics.
 Al Gore accused George Bush during the political campaign of using the term RATS in a campaign.
 Gore said the word RATS appeared for a fraction of a second before the word “Bureaucrats”.
-In the end Gore was criticized but Bush removed the ad.
+In the end, Gore was criticized but Bush removed the ad.

 Research into Subliminal Messaging

-There has been a vast amount of research into this topic.
+There has been a vast amount of research on this topic.
 In hypnosis, autosuggestions are induced so people will relax, and they are guided into a deeper (more gullible) part of the mind.
 Some research has shown that the mind is unable to resist such suggestions, while other research concludes the direct opposite.

 Between 2010 and 2015, it was determined that the brain activity levels measurably changed in the temporal lobe.
 This area of the brain processes emotions, which is responsible for conscious awareness.
 Other areas of the brain, which are called the hippocampus (partly responsible for processing memories) and the visual cortex also changed in a measurable way.